J-Siu/flutter_lazy/lazy_http_client/README.md

-Simple http client class that will auto apply specified headers on all request.
+Simple http client class that will auto apply specified headers on all requests.

 ## Features